Tuvans: Mongolia

 A noticeable proportion of Tuvans lives in Mongolia.
 The Dukha live in Khövsgöl Aimag.
 The largest population of Tuvans in Mongolia are the Tsengel Tuvans.
 Around 1,500 live in the Tsagaan Gol River Valley, Altai Tavan Bogd National Park, Tsengel Sum of Bayan-Ölgii Aimag.
 Other Tuvans live in Khovd Aimag and in Ubsunur Hollow.

 China

 Tuvans in China, who live mostly in the Xinjiang Autonomous Region, are included under the Mongol ethnicity.
 Some Tuvans reportedly live at Lake Kanas in the northwestern part of Xinjiang in China where they are not officially recognized, are counted as a part of the local Oirat Mongol community that is counted under the general label "Mongol".
 Oirat and Tuvan children attend schools in which they use Chakhar Mongolian and Mandarin Chinese.

 Culture

+Headdress

 The famous bogtag headdress worn by women seems to have been restricted to married women of very high rank.
-In the 13th century, it was worn only by Tuvan women of very high rank.